Benkly/practice_projects/README.md

-## Small Python Hobby Projects
+## Small Python Hobby Scripts

-A collection of small hobby project programs written in Python to practice my skills.
+A collection of small hobby project scripts written in Python to practice skills.

+The scripts are often mini programs that serve as small tools or have fun applications.